Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the module category of a gentle algebra

 Note that the simple coordinate $\zD^*_s$ cuts the surface into polygons, each of which contains a marked point from $\calm_{\bpoint}$ or from $\calp_{\bpoint}$, see the pictures in Figure \ref{figure:two polygons}.
 Then the pictures in Figure \ref{figure:simple to projective} depict the operation $t((-)^*)$ locally for each polygon of $\zD^*_s$, where after gluing the green segments together, we get the final arcs in $\zD^*_p$.

 Now we prove the following

-\begin{lemma} We have a canonical isomorphism $A(\zD^*_s)\cong A(\zD^*_p)$, which sends an idempotent associated to $\ell^*_i$ to an idempotent associated to $t(\ell_i)$. \end{lemma} \begin{proof} Let $\ell^*_i$ and $\ell^*_j$ be two arcs in $\zD^*_s$.
-By the construction of the arcs in $\zD^*_p$ depicted in Figure \ref{figure:simple to projective}, the arcs $t(\ell_j)$ and $t(\ell_i)$ share an endpoint if and only if $\ell_j^*$ and $\ell_i^*$ share an endpoint, and $t(\ell_j)$ directly follows $t(\ell_i)$ clockwise at the endpoint if and only if $\ell_j^*$ directly follows $\ell_i^*$ anti-clockwise at the corresponding endpoint.
-So there is an arrow from $t(\ell_i)$ to $t(\ell_j)$ if and only if there is a corresponding arrow from $\ell_i^*$ to $\ell_j^*$.
-So we have a canonical isomorphism between quivers $Q(\zD^*_s)$ and $Q(\zD^*_p)$, recalling the construction of the arrows in $Q(\zD^*_s)$ and $Q(\zD^*_p)$ respectively from subsection \ref{subsection: Modules as curves} and Definition \ref{definition:gentle algebra from dissection}.
-Moreover, note that two consecutive arrows in $Q(\zD^*_p)$ arising from a common endpoint if and only if the corresponding arrows in $Q(\zD^*_s)$ comes from different endpoints.
+\begin{lemma} We have a canonical isomorphism $A(\zD^*_s)\cong A(\zD^*_p)$, which sends the idempotent associated to $\ell^*_i$ to the idempotent associated to $t(\ell_i)$. \end{lemma} \begin{proof} At first, note that there is a canonical isomorphism between quivers $Q(\zD^*_s)$ and $Q(\zD^*_p)$ which sends the vertex $\ell^*_i$ to the vertex $t(\ell_i)$.
+This can be directly checked by the construction of the operation $t((-)^*)$, as locally depicted in Figure \ref{figure:simple to projective}, and the construction of the arrows in $Q(\zD^*_s)$ and $Q(\zD^*_p)$ respectively from subsection \ref{subsection: Modules as curves} and Definition \ref{definition:gentle algebra from dissection}.
+Moreover, note that two consecutive arrows in $Q(\zD^*_p)$ arise from a common endpoint if and only if the corresponding arrows in $Q(\zD^*_s)$ comes from different endpoints.
 So $I(\zD^*_s)$ and $I(\zD^*_p)$ also coincide by comparing the definitions.
-Therefore we have a canonical isomorphism $A(\zD^*_s)\cong A(\zD^*_p)$, which sends an idempotent associated to $\ell^*_i$ to an idempotent associated to $t(\ell_i)$. \end{proof}
+Therefore we have a canonical isomorphism $A(\zD^*_s)\cong A(\zD^*_p)$, which sends the idempotent associated to $\ell^*_i$ to the idempotent associated to $t(\ell_i)$. \end{proof}

 Thanks to above lemma, in the following we will not distinguish $A(\zD^*_p)$ and $A(\zD^*_s)$, and denote them by $A$.
 In particular, we will not distinguish the idempotents associated to $t(\ell_i)$ and $\ell_i^*$, and view an arrow from $t(\ell_i)$ to $t(\ell_j)$ in $A(\zD^*_p)$ as an arrow from $\ell_i^*$ to $\ell_j^*$ in $A(\zD^*_s)$.